leewei05/sys-interview/cpp/README.md

 Resource Acquisition is Initialization (RAII) is a C++ idiom where acquisition of a resource is tied to the initialization of an object.
 **The lifetime of a resource is managed by the object's lifetime.**

+### Smart Pointers

+Smart Pointers are a direct application of RAII.
+They are used for managing dynamically allocated memory.
+Smart Pointers wrap raw pointers and ensure the memory is automatically deallocated when the smart pointer object is destroyed.

+- `std::unique_ptr` has exclusive ownership.
+It cannot be copied, only moved.
+Only one `std::unique_ptr` can own a raw pointer at a time.
+- `std::shared_ptr` has a shared ownership.
+Multiple `std::shared_ptr` can own the same raw pointer.
+The resource is deallocated when the last reference is destroyed.
+- `std::weak_ptr` is a **non-owning** smart pointer that works with `std::shared_ptr`.
+There can be a memory leak if there's a circular references with `std::shared_ptr`.
+[Example](https://godbolt.org/z/q1TfdzxP7).